carstenbauer/SysInfo.jl/README.md

 ## Backend

 SysInfo.jl uses [Hwloc.jl](https://github.com/JuliaParallel/Hwloc.jl) as the source of truth.
-It also has a `lscpu`-based backend that can be used as a replacement or for consistency checks.
+It also has a `lscpu`-based backend that can be used as a replacement or for consistency checks (at least on Linux).